|

 lunch or even while waiting for the bus.

-Paradise Beach: Past the airport, this is
+Paradise Beach: This is

 where Carriacouans (also locally called Kayaks) go to swim.
-Probably the finest sand on the island.
+Probably the finest sand on the

 Tom’s Bay: In lower Craigston, this is